gvwilson/sdxpy/info/contrib.md

     ```

     This creates an `h2`-level heading with the HTML ID `topic-sometitle`.
-    Use the page's slug instead of `topic` and a single unhyphenated work
+    Use the page's slug instead of `topic`
-    in place of `sometitle`.
+    and hyphenate the words in the ID.

 1. To create a cross-reference to a chapter or appendix write: